jfgf11/scopic_interview/ReadMe.md

 # Scopic Interview

-This repository is made up of three folders(application); the front-end app (client), the backend app (api) and the training folder.
+This repository is made up of three folders(application); the front-end app (client), the backend app (api).
+The training process was done using google colab.
+A link to the notebook used for training the model was provided at the end of this file.

 ## Tools used